 Even if your cat gets the candle into the paraffin wax, it will stick to their hair.
 You might be able to pull it off after it hardens, but there will still be bits that stay on the fur and won’t come off.
-If you try this, your cat might want to take a bath, and they won’t like that.
+If you try this, your cat might need to take a bath, and they won’t like that.

 While cat and dog fur are not the same, some tactics may be used on both.
 Fill a bowl with some of the oil and wrap a cotton ball in it.
 Rub the cotton ball over the waxed regions.
 Wet it down with oil and comb it again if necessary.

 Ice is the best method to remove hardened candle wax from carpet fibers.
 It’s possible that it will work on your cat’s hair, too.
 Simply lay the ice cube on top of the wax.
 The ice becomes frozen and brittle as a result of this process.
 You should be able to squeeze the wax away with your fingers after that.

 If your cat has gotten into a wax burner, you can use a hot washcloth to melt the wax.
 Leave the cloth on for a few minutes before taking it off to avoid burning your cat’s skin.
 You should be able to remove Scentsy wax from a cat with this method easily.

 The major issue with this wax is that it doesn’t break down as readily as other types of candle wax.
 As a result, it can stay sticky, making the task much more difficult.
 Try softening it using a low-heat source before removing it completely or until small enough pieces remain that may be combed out.
 Senior Cat Wellness advises that if your cat licks off a bit of the wax while grooming, it’s OK.
 Small amounts of regular candle wax will do no harm when consumed.